 Everyone can learn, and I am committed to helping you master your material.
 I enjoy making connections between subjects and topics, relating tricky areas to knowledge and interests you already have.
 You can accomplish great things, and I'm here to help.

-University of Vermont - BA, Anthropology
+Undergraduate Degree: University of Vermont - Bachelor in Arts, Anthropology

 ACT Composite: 31

 SAT Composite: 1430